corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/generating-a-node-dockerform.md

 The Docker image associated with each node can be configured in the `Dockerform` task.
 This will initialise *every* node in the `Dockerform` task with the specified Docker image.
 If you need nodes with different Docker images, you can edit the `docker-compose.yml` file with your preferred image.

 {{< note >}}
-If you are running any Corda Enterprise Docker images, you must first accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
+Before running any Corda Enterprise Docker images, you must accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
 If you do not do this, none of the Docker containers will start.

 As an alternative, you can specify this parameter when running the `docker-compose up` command, for example:
 `ACCEPT_LICENSE=Y docker-compose up`
 {{< /note >}}

-### Specify an external database
+#### Specify an external database

 You can configure `Dockerform` to use a standalone database to test with non-H2 databases.
-For example, to use PostgresSQL, you need to make the following changes to your Cordapp project:
+For example, to use PostgresSQL, you need to make the following changes to your CorDapp project:

-1. Create a file called `postgres.gradle` in your CorDapp directory, and insert the following code block:
+1. Create a file called `postgres.gradle` in your Cordapp directory, and insert the following code block:

 ```groovy
 ext {